shubhamkumar27/Django-Visitor-Management-System/README.md

 Being a web application it also serves as an organisation's official website where other people can visit and get more information about the organisation.

-This project is made by keeping a healthcare organisation in mind.
+#### This project is made by keeping a healthcare organisation in mind.
 Though it can be modified for any organisation.

 #### Why i made it organisation specific?
 Well !, as it also acts as an organisation's official website, so i took an example organisation.
-Also, its always better to explain with examples ; )
+Also, its always better to explain with examples : )

 ## Visit deployed website
 - Deployed on pythonanywhere : http://healthplus.pythonanywhere.com/

-### Watch Demo video
+### Watch Demo video (Recommended)
 - Visit - https://youtu.be/G-DM0ky2p9c
 <a href="https://youtu.be/G-DM0ky2p9c" target="_blank"><img src="https://drive.google.com/uc?id=153qoLXimg2ov340O5EDiTG00HD7T5bEU" alt="Demo Video" title="Visitor management system" /></a>